CHLSS

 Family Support Coach Services

 Please note, this is not a crisis service for emergency situations.
-In the case of an emergency, please contact 911 or utilize crisis mental health services.
+In the case of an emergency, please contact 911 or utilize crisis behavioral health services.

 Eligibility